vinodkumartz/Thesis_Project-4thSem-M.Sc.-DS-/README.md

 ├── requirements.txt
 ├── README.md
 ```

+## Results
+- **Reference Dataset**:
+  - Bidirectional LSTM and LSTM with Attention: 97.44% accuracy, 0.99 F1-score.
+  - Outperforms baseline Improved RNN (93.25% accuracy).
+- **Real-World Dataset**:
+  - GRU and LSTM with Attention: 98.63% accuracy, 0.99 F1-score.
+  - Conv1D + Bi-LSTM and Bi-LSTM: 95.89% accuracy.
+- **External Test Set**: Accurate coordinate predictions, with GRU and LSTM with Attention showing robust generalization.

+## Conclusion
+This research investigated the use of advanced deep learning models for indoor localiza-
+tion and optimal router placement based on Wi-Fi RSSI data.
+Deep learning architectures
+were implemented and evaluated using both a publicly available reference dataset and a
+collected real-world dataset in a laboratory environment.
+The experimental results pro-
+vide important insights into the effectiveness and adaptability of various models under
+different data conditions.
+On the reference dataset, the Bidirectional LSTM and LSTM with Attention mod-
+els achieved the highest performance, with each reaching an accuracy of 97.44% and F1
+scores of 0.99.
+These outcomes represent a notable improvement compared to the base-
+line Improved RNN, which recorded 93.25% accuracy.
+The findings highlight the advan-
+tages of integrating bidirectional processing and attention mechanisms, which enhance the
+model’s ability to capture spatial dependencies and accurately determine optimal router
+placements.
+On the real-world collected dataset, the GRU and LSTM with Attention models
+achieved the highest performance, each reaching an accuracy of 98.63% and F1 scores
+close to 1.00.
+These models exhibited a notable improvement over the baseline Improved
+RNN, which recorded an accuracy of 93.25%.
+The findings highlight the effectiveness
+of temporal sequence learning in GRU and the attention mechanism’s ability to enhance
+focus on relevant features, enabling robust prediction even under complex indoor condi-
+tions.
+In summary, the advanced deep learning architectures—namely GRU, Bidirec-
+tional LSTM, and LSTM with Attention—consistently demonstrated superior perfor-
+mance compared to the Improved RNN across both the reference and real-world datasets.
+Their strong generalization on structured data and robustness under real-world variability
+highlight their effectiveness for deployment in smart indoor environments.
+These models
+present viable solutions for key applications such as router positioning, signal enhance-
+ment, and user localization, paving the way for more efficient and intelligent wireless
+network systems.
+Despite these achievements, there remain some research gaps and opportunities for
+future work.
+The current study assumes a static environment without accounting for dy-
+namic elements like moving objects, people, or changing layouts, which can influence sig-
+39nal propagation.
+Additionally, the dataset size—especially the real-world samples—was
+relatively small, which may limit generalizability to larger-scale environments.
+Future re-
+search could experiment with the integration of reinforcement learning for adaptive router
+repositioning, expand the dataset with more spatial diversity, and investigate hybrid mod-
+els combining deep learning with physical signal propagation models.
+Real-time imple-
+mentation and deployment in live environments would also validate the feasibility of these
+models beyond offline simulations.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for suggestions or bug reports.